pts/pts-xtiny/README.txt

 You can also put pts-clang/bin/clang to (the beginning of) your $PATH, and then use it as: `xtiny clang ...'.

+Q37.
+Which version of GCC should I use?
+"""""""""""""""""""""""""""""""""""""""
+gcc-4.8.4 tends to create smaller files than gcc-7.3.0 in some cases, for example for this command:

+  $ xtiny gcc -Os -W -Wall examples/addrnd.c

+So to get the smallest file size, try multiple versions of GCC starting from gcc-4.8.4 .

 Technical notes
 ~~~~~~~~~~~~~~~